FaharasNET

 When I first showed blockchain payments to my students, they were amazed.
 They saw transactions happen in seconds, not days.
 This is why blockchain is changing our money world.

-Digital payments on blockchain can settle in minutes or seconds.
+Blockchain-based digital payments settle in near real-time, typically within seconds.
 This is true whether you’re sending money nearby or far away.
 The big change is that we don’t need middlemen anymore.

 Small business owners can now pay less for transactions.
 They pay under 1% instead of 3%.
 The blockchain makes it easy to solve disputes because it’s a single, true record.